ChloeShields/chloeshields.github.io/_pages/teaching.md

 ## Student Evaluations

+- "Chloe showed a genuine interest to teach and a real excitement about the material she presented.
+She showed up 100% for every review session and gave a clear presentation in class about intelligence testing.
+She provided useful examples to clarify ideas, encouraged student input, and organized slides in a clear manner.
+I really appreciated Chloe's participation in this course and learned a lot from her."
-- "She was wonderful!
-I asked her questions at review sessions, before and after class, and at office hours.
-She was very helpful, especially since sometimes the professor was taking a lot of questions so I asked her instead and I got my answer.
-She was also very enthusiastic about the topics we discussed and made it all seem really interesting and like a bunch of fun to learn."
+- "Chloe was wonderful!
+She was very enthusiastic about the topics we discussed and made it all seem really interesting and like a bunch of fun to learn."
 - "Chloe was great!
 She helped me out so much during this class.
-She was well versed in topics throughout the class and was great at instructing
+She was well versed in topics throughout the class and was great at instructing."
 - "Fabulous TA!
 So patient and kind!
 Thank you for your help!"
 - "Really loved and understood your guest lectures very well!!"
+- "She is awesome!"

 ## Instructor Evaluations